 An axle drive pin, as its name suggests, is a pin that transfers power from the axle to the wheel.
 It’s spring-loaded and, combined with the drive gear, allows the mower wheels to move backways with little resistance when reversing the mower.

 The axle pin is under extreme stress as it carries all the torque from the transmission to the wheels.
 These little guys wear out all the time.

 Honda transmissions are tough, yes in my workshop I have replaced a few, but to be fair to Honda, the mowers were old and driven like a hire car.
 When you’re fixing mowers for as long as I am, you can spot an unloved mower from across the valley.

 The transmission as you know is a solid-state unit, no parts are available.
 If it fails the whole unit gets changed out.

 Replacing the tranny isn’t very complex but it will require a selection of wrenches, some C clip pliers, and some patience.

 Tranny – Honda transmissions are pretty good and they need to be.

 How do you adjust the throttle on a Honda lawn mower?
 The throttle is controlled by a cable.
 The cable can be adjusted at the rear of the throttle housing on the handlebars, also on the engine where the cable meets the throttle linkage.

 Honda lawn mower rear wheels locked up?
-If the drive cable is over adjusted the rear wheels will lock when pulled backwards.
-Release some tension on the adjuster, it's located half way down the left handlebar.
+If the drive cable is over-adjusted, the rear wheels will lock when pulled backward.
+Release some tension on the adjuster.
+It’s located halfway down the left handlebar.